By Maniza Naqvi

 She managed to smile back uncomfortable that the twist of her mouth felt more like an expression of pitiful contempt then one that played as affectionate indulgence.

-Nice, she said, nodding about the place, You've done a great job going native.
+Nice, she said, jerking her head in the direction of the surroundings around her: You've done a great job going native.
 A company of your own.
 No pun intended!
 A coffee shop, exactly what Islamabad needed, Stan.
 Why call it The Little Margalla Cafe.
 Why not Coffee is Stan—or Café Stan?
-Or apostrophe ‘stan’s Cafe?
+Or apostrophe ‘stan's Cafe?

 Very funny.
-And not to mention that that one--stan---is an over used pun—no jab left in it any more.
+And not to mention that one—stan–is an over-used pun —no jab left in it any more.

 You mean the “Go America Go!?”